Zibo: Education

 Zibo is a national "advanced city invigorating itself through science and technology", "cultural model city" and "technology-intensive area".
 Within the city's boundaries, 443,000 (data of 2008) students from Grade 1 to Grade 9 are taught in 379 primary schools and 169 middle schools respectively under the compulsory education system, which belongs to a bigger education system of the nation.
 School districts are divided according to both neighborhoods and administrative districts.
-The number of high schools is 42.
+The number of high schools is 42, among which is the Shandong Zibo Experimental High School.

 There are 14 institutions of higher education.
 Among them the Shandong University of Technology and Wanjie Medical College are able to offer the bachelor's degree, the rest being vocational universities.
 There are also postgraduate education and PhD programs in Shandong University of Technology.
 The education system of Zibo offers more than 30 key majors, including mechanics, electronics and informatics, biological pharmacological science, textile and clothes and logistics, and can provide local enterprises with 30,000 specialized technical personnel every year.